 As online opportunities for engagement and activism increase, it is important to take time to teach your child essential online safety and citizenship skills.
 Discuss how they can engage with others online respectfully and safely, and remind them that posts are public and permanent.

-12. Tell Stories of Kindness
+12. Tell Stories Of Kindness

 In the midst of fear, anxiety, and injustice, there is always room for hope, joy, and kindness.
 Be intentional about sharing stories of the good in the world.
 Encourage each member of your family to think about something that made them smile today and to find a way to make someone else smile.
 Consider reading a feel-good story or watching a news segment that features good people doing great things for each other.
 Talk about meaningful ways to contribute something positive to the world.